HTTP API

 Security

-Please note that it is actually possible to connect to the API via HTTP (without SSL/TLS).
+Please note that it is possible to connect to the API via HTTP (without SSL/TLS).
 You will, however, receive a 404

-error including an HTML body response on every attempt.
+error, including an HTML body response on every attempt.

-It is not necessary to actually support the full set of SSL/TLS features listed here (or stop supporting other features), especially the cipher suites, as long as one valid combination exists.
+It is not necessary to support the full set of SSL/TLS features listed here (or stop supporting other features), especially the cipher suites, as long as one valid combination exists.
 The TLS handshake includes a "negotiation phase" that chooses the best combination that both client and server support.

 Be aware that the certificates may at times support more features in transition periods.
 However, only the specifications listed below are reliable.
 You must not rely on other SSL/TLS features even if they currently work.